 On 6 February 2023, the Civil Court of Catania ruled on an appeal promoted by Humanity 1, concerning the standoff ordered in accordance with the Inter-ministerial Decree of 4 November 2022.
 The Court ruled on the unlawfulness of the decree, remarking that all people rescued from the ship Humanity 1 had the right to reach a place of safety ashore and to seek asylum in Italy.
 This decision concerns people who had been defined as “residual cargo” by the Italian government, and who, unlike minors and shipwrecked people in critical sanitary conditions, had not been disembarked immediately after the ship docked in the port of Catania.

 Refoulement to Libya

-In February 2020, the Memorandum of Understanding between Italy and Libya was renewed, even though a Criminal Court ruled that it was not conform the Italian Constitution and international laws.
+Evidences regarding the dramatic effects of this mechanism and policy has been reported by different institutions such, among others, IOM and UNHCR.
+From a domestic perspective the Criminal Court of Trapani ruled that the agreement was in contrast with the Italian Constitution and international laws.
 The Memorandum was heavily criticised by numerous associations including ASGI, and the Council of Europe Commissioner for Human Rights.

-Recently, many associations subscribed an appeal to reject the Memorandum.
-According to the agreement, Italy undertakes to continue to financially support, with training courses and equipment, the Libyan coast guard of the Ministry of Defence, for search and rescue activities at sea and in the desert, and for the prevention and fight against irregular immigration.
+In February 2022, many associations subscribed an appeal to reject the Memorandum.
+According to the agreement, as anticipated, Italy undertakes to continue to financially support, with training courses and equipment, the Libyan coast guard of the Ministry of Defence, for search and rescue activities at sea and in the desert, and for the prevention and fight against irregular immigration.

-For the two-year period 2020-2021, the Ministry of Interior had foreseen an additional 1,2 million euros in naval supplies.
+With regards to the financial support, for the two-year period 2020-2021, the Ministry of Interior had foreseen an additional 1.2 million euros in naval supplies.